 Donating through Release International is safe, secure, and easy with many payment options to choose from.

-Comfort and give courage to Christians in countries such as Burkina Faso, Nigeria, Eritrea, Pakistan, Egypt, India and so many more where many are experiencing physical harm, intimidation and unjust imprisonment at the hands of their oppressors.
+Comfort and give courage to all Christians who are experiencing physical harm, intimidation and death at the hands of their oppressors.

 Our heavenly Father, thank you for welcoming into your arms all Christian martyrs who have given their lives because they refused to stop sharing the gospel and living out their faith.